-IMPORTANT NOTE: Single-Leg Pigeon Pose is not right for everyone.
+Single-Leg Pigeon pose is not right for everyone.
 If you have a knee replacement, have had knee surgery, or simply feel knee pain even after doing your best to optimize your alignment, you should work with an alternative like reclined pigeon (aka “thread the needle”) instead.

 Reclined pigeon will still effectively open your hips without putting your knees at risk.

 Photo: Reclined Pigeon is a safer and simpler way to practice Pigeon pose.

 One way to modify single-leg pigeon to keep our front knee happy is to simply not bring our front shin perpendicular to the front of our mat.
 This will help to minimize torque in that front knee.